How Do Hydraulic Disc Brakes Work on a Mountain Bike? A Complete Guide

 First, gather everything you need for the job, including a clean towel, brake cleaner, a pad spacer, and the correct brake fluid.
 Then, remove the wheel from the bike and loosen the brake bolt to release tension on the brake pads.
 Next, remove the brake pads and clean them with a brake cleaner.
 Check the thickness of the pads and replace them if they are worn down.
 Next, clean the rotor with a brake cleaner and then lubricate the pistons with brake fluid.
 Reinstall the pads and the wheel, and then squeeze the brake lever to reset the pistons.
 Finally, test the brakes to ensure they are functioning correctly.
 With some basic knowledge and the proper tools, maintaining your hydraulic disc brakes can be a simple task that ensures a safe and enjoyable ride.

-You may also like: How to Tighten Spokes on Your Mountain Bike: A Comprehensive Guide
+You may also like: How to Fix a Loose Mountain Bike Chain: Step-by-Step Guide for Cycling Enthusiasts

 How to Adjust Your Hydraulic Disc Brakes for Optimal Performance